Live and Become

-Live and Become (Va, vis et deviens) is a 2005 French drama film about an Ethiopian Christian boy who disguises himself as an Ethiopian Jew to escape famine and emigrates to Israel.
+Live and Become (Va, vis et deviens) is a 2005 French drama film about an Ethiopian Christian boy who is infiltrated among Ethiopian Jews in order to escape famine and to emigrate to Israel.
+The film follows his growing up and living as a Jew in Israel.
 It was directed by Romanian-born Radu Mihăileanu.
-It won awards at the Berlin and Vancouver film festivals among others.
+It won awards at the Berlin and Vancouver and other film festivals.

 Plot

-Schlomo, an Ethiopian boy, is placed by his Christian mother with an Ethiopian Jewish woman whose child has died.
-This woman, who will become his adoptive mother, is about to be airlifted from a Sudanese refugee camp to Israel during Operation Moses in 1984.
-His birth mother, who hopes for a better life for him, tells him "Go, live, and become," as he leaves her to get on the bus.
-The film tells of his growing up in Israel and how he deals with the secrets he carries: not being Jewish and having left his birth mother.
+In 1984, Schlomo, a nine-year-old Ethiopian boy, is placed by his Christian mother with an Ethiopian Jewish woman whose own son has just died.
+This woman is about to be airlifted from a Sudanese refugee camp to Israel as part of Operation Moses.
+Schlomo’s birth mother, who hopes for a better life for him, tells him "Go, live, and become," as he reluctantly leaves her to board the bus to the plane.